 When I found myself relapsing this past March, patient/caregiver groups are the first place I turned to for guidance.
-Again, they proved invaluable: I quickly found a recommendation for a new AE doctor, which came as a significant victory amidst a backdrop of medical trauma.
+Again, they proved invaluable: I was able to find a recommendation for a new AE doctor, which came as a significant victory amidst a backdrop of medical trauma.
 It can be horrendously difficult to find a doctor that will appropriately manage the complexities of encephalitis, especially on short notice in a new city.

 As I type here recovering (again) today, I am filled with gratitude thinking of all the supportive individuals I’ve met on this journey.
 Together we’re riding out the emotional turbulence of AE, illuminating the dark with a common path of care and encouragement.
 It is within this light that I’ve found significant emotional healing, and the hope for a better tomorrow.